JamesLemony/jameslemony.github.io/content/Course Notes/Conjunctions/When and While - As and Just As.md

 > While everybody is watching TV in their warm houses, I will be out guarding the country.
 That's what being a soldier is all about.

 > [!EXAMPLE]
+> They were having a nap when she worked.
+> I was running when I saw a friend.
+> It was raining when we waited for the bus.
+> Sarah was cooking when her husband set the table.
+> The children were playing in the garden when the ice cream truck came.
+> I was reading a book when my phone rang.
 > When the teacher explained the concept, some students were doodling in their notebooks.
 > When I tripped on the sidewalk, I was texting my friend.
 > When the movie ended, the credits were still rolling.